AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 .. _`ComputeEdgeState`: https://amrex-codes.github.io/amrex-hydro/Doxygen/html/namespaceGodunov.html#addea54945ce554f8b4e28dabc1c74222

-Once we have the MAC-projected velocities, we project all quantities to faces as above:
+Once we have the MAC-projected velocities, we extrapolate all quantities to faces as above:

 .. math::